 Elective Course Descriptions

-Physical Education I is designed to promote proficiency in some team/individual sports and personal fitness.
+Physical Education 1 (A & B) is designed to promote proficiency in some team/individual sports and personal fitness.
 Students will learn the basic components of physical fitness and be able to implement those in personalized fitness programs, demonstrate sport skills and achieve gender and age group fitness standards.
 This course also includes the State required health unit.

-Freshman Seminar is a course specifically designed for ninth graders at the Scholars Academy.
+Freshman Seminar is a course specifically designed for ninth graders at Scholars Academy.
 This course walks them through the transition from middle school to the rigorous environment of the Scholars Academy program.
-In this course students are given both the academic and emotional tools they need to embark on their new academic journey.
-The course is taught in conjunction with Dr. Jim Delisle, a well-known author, researcher, and speaker that specializes in Gifted and Talented education.
+In this course, students are given both the academic and emotional tools they need to embark on their new academic journey.

 AP Capstone Seminar